 When a country is at war, it’s easy to get a distorted view of the “enemy”.
-The media also plays a role in showing a certain point of view meant to stir the populace into support of their government backing the war effort.
+The media also plays a role in showing a certain point of view meant to stir the populace into supporting their government to back the war.
 But this kind of distortion trickles down to oversimplifying things to a black and white point of view.
-That never does justice to the true situation and is a hurdle for our kids to overcome in order to get a more balanced world view.
+That never does justice to the true situation and is a hurdle for our kids to overcome in order to get a more balanced worldview.

 p.s.
 I had a lot of trouble naming this post.
 Mary Katherine from Wisdom Tales Press helped with some insights on the Arab World (which I had named this post incorrectly previously).
 I hope this helps you too.

-AN INTESETING SIDE NOTE: The majority of Muslims are NOT Arabs.
-In fact there are 1.57 Billion Muslims in the world and Arabs are only 20 %.
+AN INTERESTING SIDE NOTE: The majority of Muslims are NOT Arabs.
+In fact, there are 1.57 billion Muslims in the world and Arabs are only 20 %.
 Most Muslims live in Asia.
 In fact, Indonesia is the most populated Muslim country in the world with more than 200 million, followed by Pakistan with 174,082,000 Muslims and then 3rd is India with 160,945,000 Muslims.
 Fourth is Bangladesh with 145,312,000 Muslims.
 The Arab country with the largest Muslim population is fifth and it is Egypt with 78,513,000 Muslims.

-I See the Sun in Afghanistan by Dedie King
+I See the Sun in Afghanistan by Dedie King, illustrated by Judith Inglese

 My Name is Bilal by Asma Mobin-Uddin, illustrated by Barbara Kiwak

 Never Say a Mean Word Again: A Tale from Medieval Spain by Jacqueline Jules, illustrated by Durga Yael Bernhard

 In Medieval Spain, the son of the Jewish Vizier, Samuel, accidentally bumps and spills on the Muslim tax collector’s son, Hamza, who is furious and insulting.
 Instead of punishing Hamza, the Vizier advises his son to make sure Hamza never says a mean word to him again.
 But how to accomplish this?
 Samuel thinks about punishments but decides none would work.
 Should he try to make him eat a lemon or write an apology?
 Instead, they end up playing and having fun.
 When his father asks if Samuel has kept his promise to make sure Hamza never says a mean word again, Samuel realizes he has kept his promise.
 They are friends now and it won’t ever happen again! [picture book, ages 6 and up]

-Now that the Civil War in Lebanon is over, the neighbors can finally return to their house.
-Sameer hopes the family will have a boy for him to play with in the great olive tree that spans both their yards.
+Now that the Civil War in Lebanon is over, the neighbors can finally return to their houses.
+Sameer hopes the family will have a boy for him to play with within the great olive tree that spans both their yards.
 But when the family arrives, the little girl does not want to play with him and does not want to share the olives.
-It’s not until the tree is destroyed by lightening that they learn to get past their differences and work together. [picture book, ages 6 and up]
+It’s not until the tree is destroyed by lightning that they learn to get past their differences and work together. [picture book, ages 6 and up]

-Sami and the Time of the Troubles by Florence Parry Heide and Judith Heide Gilliland
+Sami and the Time of the Troubles by Florence Parry Heide and Judith Heide Gilliland, illustrated by Ted Lewin

 The Lebanese Civil War lasted from 1975 to 1990 and resulting in an estimated 120,000 fatalities.
 Today, approximately 76,000 people remain displaced within Lebanon.
 Wikipedia